Planning and special tools

 Use a utility knife to cut the padding to fit tightly against the tack strip.
 Then staple the padding back in place with 5/16-in. staples spaced about every 3 in. around the perimeter and along the seams.

 Mark the carpet at outside corners and cut angled clearance cuts with a utility knife.
 Then trim off most of the excess carpet, leaving about 3 in. extra along each side.

 Photo 8: Stretch and embed the carpet

-Plant the power stretcher against the opposite baseboard and add extension sections until the gripping head is about 6 in. away from the wall.
-Push down on the lever and embed the carpet backing on the tack strips with your hand.
+Plant the power carpet stretcher against the opposite baseboard and add extension sections until the gripping head is about 6 in. away from the wall.
+Push down on the lever of the power carpet stretcher and embed the carpet backing on the tack strips with your hand.
 Follow the sequence below.